Tom Lantos: Controversies

 During a 1996 congressional inquiry into the Filegate scandal, Lantos told witness Craig Livingstone that "with an infinitely more distinguished public record than yours, Admiral Boorda committed suicide when he may have committed a minor mistake".
 Boorda, the Chief of Naval Operations, had taken his own life after his right to wear Combat V decorations had been questioned.
 Lantos was criticized by some (including fellow Congressman Joe Scarborough) for this comment.

 On May 3, 2000, Lantos was involved in an automobile accident while driving on Capitol Hill.
 He drove over a young boy's foot and then failed to stop his vehicle and was later fined over the incident for inattentive driving.

 In 2002, Lantos, who was on the House Committee on International Affairs, took Colette Avital, a Labor Party member of the Israeli Knesset, by the hand and, according to Haaretz, tried to reassure her with these words: "My dear Colette, don't worry.
 You won't have any problem with Saddam.
 We'll be rid of the bastard soon enough.
 And in his place we'll install a pro-Western dictator, who will be good for us and for you."
 He later denied saying this, but Avital confirmed it, according to Ben Terrall, an adviser to Maad H. Abu-Ghazalah, a Libertarian Party candidate who ran against Lantos that year.

 In June 2007, Lantos called former German Chancellor Gerhard Schröder a "political prostitute" at the dedication ceremony of the Victims of Communism Memorial, which caused a political backlash from the German government.
 Lantos was referring to Schröder's ties to energy business in Russia, and remarked that this appellation would offend prostitutes.

-In October 2007, Dutch parliament members said Lantos insulted them while discussing the War on Terror by stating that the Netherlands had to help the United States because it liberated them in World War II, while adding that "Europe was not as outraged by Auschwitz as by Guantanamo Bay."
+In October 2007, Dutch parliamentarians said Lantos insulted them while discussing the war on terror by stating that the Netherlands had to help the United States because it liberated them in World War II, while adding that "Europe was not as outraged by Auschwitz as by Guantanamo Bay."

 On January 6, 2008, FBI whistleblower Sibel Edmonds included Lantos's photograph among others featured in the "State Secrets Privilege Gallery" posted on her website, composing images of figures considered to be relevant to her case.
 On August 8, 2009, she gave sworn testimony about Lantos and others during a witness deposition before the Ohio Elections Commission in the Schmidt v.
 Krikorian case, in which she alleged that he had engaged in "[N]ot only ... bribe[ry], but also ... disclosing highest level protected U.S. intelligence and weapons technology information both to Israel and to Turkey. ... other very serious criminal conduct."